belengarcia/Aclo-web/README.md

 ## Context

 When I started the IronHack part time bootcamp I knew (in theory) how frustrating coding could be, but to experience it in practice was another thing.
-One day I was struggling with some crazy javascript logic late at night after a fool day of work and clases when I thought "You know what?
+One day I was struggling with some crazy javascript logic late at night after a full day of work and coding lessons when I thought "You know what?
 Fuck Off.
 I quit"

 Of course I didn't quit.
 Mi Stockholm syndrome with coding at that moment was too big.